abajwa-hw/security-workshops/Setup-kerberos-IPA.md

 #### We have now setup Authentication
-Users can authenticate using kinit via shell and submit hadoop commands or log into HUE to access Hadoop.
+Ldap users can authenticate using kinit via shell and submit hadoop commands or log into HUE to access Hadoop.

 - Extra: